awsdocs/aws-kms-developer-guide/doc_source/policy-evaluation.md

       ]
   }
   ```
-+ An IAM policy in the caller's AWS account \(account 1, 111122223333\) gives the `ExampleRole` role in account 1 permission to perform cryptographic operations using the CMK in account 2 \(444455556666\)\.
-The `Action` element gives the role the same permissions that the key policy in account 2 gave to account 1\.
++ An IAM policy in the caller's AWS account \(account 1, 111122223333\) gives the principal permission to perform cryptographic operations using the CMK in account 2 \(444455556666\)\.
+The `Action` element delegates to the principal the same permissions that the key policy in account 2 gave to account 1\.
+To give these permission to the `Engineering` role in account 1, [this inline policy is embedded](https://docs.aws.amazon.com/IAM/latest/APIReference/API_PutRolePolicy.html) in the `Engineering` role\.

   Cross\-account IAM policies like this one are effective only when the key policy for the CMK in account 2 gives account 1 permission to use the CMK\.
 Also, account 1 can only give its principals permission to perform the actions that the key policy gave to the account\.